9 Tips for Getting Backlinks to Your Website

 But backlinks aren’t something you should do solely to please search engine bots.
 There’s another crucial reason—organic traffic.
-Visitors to external pages that link back to yours may follow the link in their quest to learn more about you, your business, your cause or your product.
+Visitors to external pages that link back to yours may follow the link in their quest to learn more about you, your business, your cause, or your product.

 There’s no question that backlinks are invaluable for successful search engine optimization (SEO).
 Yet, backlinks (especially from trusted reputable sites) are difficult to come by.
 Remember, these top sites receive perhaps hundreds or thousands of requests for backlinks each month.

-Fortunately, there are things you can do to stand out from the rest, get authoritative sites in your corner and earn those backlinks.
+Fortunately, there are things you can do to stand out from the rest, get authoritative sites in your corner, and earn those backlinks.

 1. Industry Forums

 The profile of Internet forums has significantly diminished over the years in large part due to the phenomenal rise of social networking platforms such as Facebook and Twitter.
-Nevertheless, even though the number of active participants on Internet forums are dwarfed by social media’s billions of users, forums are still one of the best places to find or share information with niche audiences.
+Nevertheless, even though the number of active participants on Internet forums is dwarfed by social media’s billions of users, forums are still one of the best places to find or share information with niche audiences.

-Participate in discussions, respond to questions and build a profile as an expert.
+Participate in discussions, respond to questions, and build a profile as an expert.
 Find opportunities to link to your site when you post but be careful not to overdo it.
 First, inserting your link too many times is counterproductive as it could annoy forum admins and moderators leading to your account being banned.
 Second, having a disproportional number of links to your web pages coming from the same forum is spammy and could place you in the crosshairs Google’s Penguin Update.